Kianoush-h/WIFI-listener-and-Desktop-Notifier/README.md

  # Future
  You can use this project to get notified when a specifi person (or persons) has arrived home/work.
- For example, when your firend gets to your door you get a notification on your Telegram or on your phone via sms.
+ For example, when your friend gets to your door you get a notification on your Telegram or on your phone via SMS.